SAP/abap-atc-cr-cv-s4hc/README.md

 2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfoLatest.json
 (content valid for SAP Cloud ERP)

 Optional: Use another json file with a different content.
-For SAP Cloud ERP please use the same URL above and attach the current file objectReleaseInfoLatest.json
+For SAP Cloud ERP, please use the same URL above and attach the current file objectReleaseInfoLatest.json

 The corresponding CSV files can be consumed for offline processing in any spreadsheet tool.